sjbrown/misc_work/deckahedron/mod_deckahedron_world_gm_guide.md

 your responsibility to notice these signals and insert that kind of fun into the game.

+---

+To make your job of teaching the rules easier, this guide has **scripts**.
+The scripts are written to be read by you to the players at the table.

+Before sitting down with your group of players, you should read all the rules.
+Your players will have questions, you will need to answer them.

 ## Show, Don't Tell

 One piece of advice frequently given to anyone trying to convey information